bugsnag/bugsnag-js/README.md

 Due to the messiness inherent in handling errors with Tier C and older browsers, and the small number of users, the Bugsnag backend allows you to ignore all errors in these browsers.
+Just go to "Settings -> Error Handling" and check "Only report exceptions in modern browsers".

 Configuration
 -------------